As COVID-19 restrictions continue to fluctuate, businesses are tentatively opening their doors to consumers.

 Additionally, a U.S. Bureau of Labor Statistics survey found that 13 percent of people who received CARES Act stimulus checks used at least a portion of the money to delete their credit card balances.

 Still, a significant number of people reject austerity plans.
-Nineteen percent of the CreditCards.com survey respondents intend to increase their spending at restaurants, 16 percent say they’ll spend more at bars and 14 percent will up their spending on sports, concerts and theater performances.
+Nineteen percent of the CreditCards.com survey respondents said they intend to increase their spending at restaurants, 16 percent said they’ll spend more at bars and 14 percent plan to up their spending on sports, concerts and theater performances.
 In aggregate, millions of U.S. consumers are raring to take their debit and credit cards out for a spin.

 See related: How the COVID pandemic has changed credit cards